PaulskPt/RPi4B_MQTT_multi_topic_subscriber/README.md

 - Receiving, interpreting and displaying ambient data as temperature, pressure and humidity from a remote ambient sensor,
 - Receiving $SYS topic MQTT messages,
 - by means of MQTT messages.
-- Using ambient data: temperatrue, pressure and humidity from a sensor on a Raspberry Sense Hat V2 board.
+- Using ambient data: temperature, pressure and humidity from a sensor on a Raspberry Sense Hat V2 board.

 ## MQTT messages come by "topics".
 ### This repo works with four different topics for the Publisher device and three topics for this Subscriber device: